Peer Assisted Study Sessions (PASS)

 Peer assisted study sessions (PASS) are student led study sessions where you can ask questions about course material and student life.

 The study sessions give you the opportunity to focus on the subject areas you want to work on.
 They are a friendly and informal safe place to ask questions and improve your confidence in your studies.
 PASS Leaders are trained later years students who will share their experiences with you.

 PASS is now available in most courses in first year.
 There is no need to sign up.

 PASS will not be available in the following subjects for 2023/24:

 - Engineering Maths

-If you have any questions about PASS please email email@example.com.
+For any further information or questions about PASS, email firstname.lastname@example.org.